wmaynard/leaderboard-service/README.md

 <hr />

 Due to its size, please see the dedicated [LEADERBOARD MANAGEMENT](LEADERBOARD_MANAGEMENT.md) README for a full example of how to format the message for `POST /admin/update`.

-Response:

-**No Content**

 <hr />